umounishece/calculator-using-css-html/README.md

 2. Click on the number buttons to input numbers.
 3. Click on the operation buttons (+, -, *, /) to perform arithmetic operations.
 4. The result will be displayed in the calculator screen.
-5. Click on the clear button (C) to reset the calculator.
+5. Click on the clear button (AC) to reset the calculator.

 ## Keyboard Support